rapidez/docs/src/5.x/packages/statamic.md

 ### Navigation helper

-With Statamic you can get a data by tag in Blade with:
+With Statamic you can get data by tag in Blade with:

 ```php
 Statamic::tag('nav:footer')->fetch()
 ```

 This will result in multiple queries to get all data.
 When you're linking to for example a category, each category will be a query resulting in a lot of queries.
-This packages provides a "helper" that fetches the navigation completely with all children and the result will be unified and cached.
-When a navigation changes; the cache will refreshed automatically.
+This package provides a "helper" that fetches the navigation completely with all children and the result will be unified and cached.
+When a navigation changes; the cache will be refreshed automatically.

 ```php
 RapidezStatamic::nav('nav:footer')